T 107 (Tenormin 25 mg)

 Pill imprint T 107 has been identified as Tenormin 25 mg.

-Tenormin is used in the treatment of high blood pressure; anxiety; alcohol withdrawal; migraine prevention; supraventricular tachycardia (and more), and belongs to the drug class cardioselective beta blockers.
+Tenormin is used in the treatment of high blood pressure; anxiety; alcohol withdrawal; ventricular tachycardia; migraine prevention (and more), and belongs to the drug class cardioselective beta blockers.
 There is positive evidence of human fetal risk during pregnancy.
 Tenormin 25 mg is not subject to the Controlled Substances Act.

 See also related documents.

 Images for T 107 (Tenormin 25 mg)

 - Prescription only

 - Drug Class:

 - CSA Schedule:

 - Inactive Ingredients: